 ‘Tis the season for large family dinners piled high with winter fruits and vegetables.
 As always, choosing organic will ensure that your family has the best chance of enjoying the full spectrum of nutrients found in winter produce with the fewest pesticides.
 Although many of our local grocery stores have access to global food markets, it’s always nice to eat as local as possible.
+Buying seasonal produce in the winter helps farmers through their leanest time of year, and there’s a bonus in it for you: fresh vegetables from your own community actually are tastier.

 Here are 10 organic crops that are in season during the holidays.